Timothy Pickering: Adjutant general

 In December 1776, he led a well-drilled regiment of the Essex County militia to New York, where General George Washington took notice and offered Pickering the position of adjutant general of the Continental Army in 1777 with the rank of colonel.
 In this capacity he oversaw the building of the Great chain which was forged at the Stirling Iron Works.
 The chain blocked the Royal Navy from proceeding up the Hudson River past West Point and protected that important fort from attack for the duration of the conflict.

 He was widely praised for his work in supplying the troops during the remainder of the conflict.
 In August 1780, the Continental Congress elected Pickering Quartermaster General.

 Rise to power

 After the end of the American Revolution, Pickering made several failed attempts at financial success.
 In 1783, he embarked on a mercantile partnership with Samuel Hodgdon that failed two years later.
 In 1786, he moved to the Wyoming Valley in Pennsylvania where he assumed a series of offices at the head of Luzerne County.
-When he attempted to settle a controversy generated by John Armstrong with Connecticut settlers living in the area, Pickering was captured and held hostage for nineteen days.
+When he attempted to settle a controversy generated by John Armstrong who was antagonizing Connecticut settlers living in the area, Pickering was captured and held hostage for nineteen days.
 In 1787, he was part of the Pennsylvania convention held to consider ratification of the United States Constitution.

-After the first of Pickering's two successful attempts to make money speculating in Pennsylvania frontier land, President Washington appointed him commissioner to the Iroquois Indians; and Pickering represented the United States in the negotiation of the Treaty of Canandaigua with the Iroquois in 1794.
+After the first of Pickering's two successful attempts to make money speculating in Pennsylvania frontier land, President Washington appointed him commissioner to the Iroquois; and Pickering represented the United States in the negotiation of the Treaty of Canandaigua with the Iroquois in 1794.